ClickHouse/ClickHouse/docs/en/dicts/external_dicts_dict_layout.md

 We recommend [flat](#dicts-external_dicts_dict_layout-flat), [hashed](#dicts-external_dicts_dict_layout-hashed)and[complex_key_hashed](#dicts-external_dicts_dict_layout-complex_key_hashed). which provide optimal processing speed.

 Caching is not recommended because of potentially poor performance and difficulties in selecting optimal parameters.
-Read more in the section " [cache](#dicts-external_dicts_dict_layout-cache)".
+Read more in the section "[cache](#dicts-external_dicts_dict_layout-cache)".

 There are several ways to improve dictionary performance: